Thoughts on life, liberty, and information technology

 }

-0 thoughts on “Removing the TABLE from the CreateUserWizard control
+10 responses to “Removing the TABLE from the CreateUserWizard control”

 I using this code but when I do, nothing shows up.
 I did add the customtemplate and CustomNavigationTemplate (with nothing in them).
 Is that sufficient?
 Also, is the CompleteWizardStep node required?